RobertEJohnson/Coding-Challenge-Tracker/docs/weeklyRecaps/week2.md

     >2.
 I need to combine/add the values together.
     >3.
 I need to do more than what I can accomplish with either a forEach, map, or filter method.
 Often I can use a ```.reduce()``` method rather than doing combinations of other methods.

     >It's not a perfect working guideline, but hey it's better than nothing and will at least start me thinking of when I should be using it.
-I took a look at this post, <a href="https://www.freecodecamp.org/news/reduce-f47a7da511a9/">A Guide to the Reduce Method</a>, and I saw something really really cool.
+I took a look at this post, <a href="https://www.freecodecamp.org/news/reduce-f47a7da511a9/" target="_blank">A Guide to the Reduce Method</a>, and I saw something really really cool.
 Using ```.reduce()``` to be a pipeline for function calls!
 So essentially you can pass in an array of functions in the order you need them called then pass in an initial value as the parameter you'd like run through the chain and wallah!
 You have an easily modifiable function pipeline.
 So cool!

     >So it seems ```.reduce()``` has been used in a ton of really clever solutions, the more I learn about it the more it seems like it will be a really really useful tool to understand at a deep instinctive level.
 It's pretty adaptive and seems to me to be quite efficient.